Bratet/Stock-Prediction-Using-Hidden-Markov-Chains/README.md

 ## Results

 The model's accuracy is evaluated by comparing the predicted price movements with the actual price movements in a test dataset.

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.

-## Acknowledgments

-This project was inspired by the paper "Hidden Markov Models for Financial Forecasting" by Ephraim, Malah and Sondhi.

----

-Please modify this README to fit the exact details and requirements of your project.